 Speed is also one of the outcomes of machine learning in the Media & Entertainment industry, where computer-generated content for movies and streaming services is notoriously labor-intensive.
 Not every task requires high-touch creativity, so Autodesk uses machine learning to make routine processes more efficient, like recognizing objects.
 With an object isolated, artists can quickly relight a scene or create other advanced visual effects.
 Add to that our partnership with NVIDIA, whose OPTIX de-noising technology is part of our Arnold rendering software, and we’re making it even easier for artists to save time.

 Those examples are just a teaser of the many ways digitization is reshaping the way we design and make.
-To learn more, join me at NVIDIA GTC.
-It runs from April 12-16, and you can register here for the free virtual event.
+The live NVIDIA GTC conference has passed, but to learn more you can check it out on demand here.
 During my keynote, I’ll go even deeper into exciting advances in our industries, including cloud collaboration, digital twins, IoT, and more.
 I’ll also answer questions from attendees in a live Q&A chat during the keynote.
-I invite you to participate.
+I invite you to have a look.
 It just might inspire you to take the next step in your own digital transformation.